 If you are involved in coordination in your community and would like to be informed of the next regional teleconference call, please contact ccws (at) endingviolence.org for more information.

 The CCWS news bulletin is published twice per year with key updates for those involved in cross-sector coordination.
-Visit our Research and Publications page to see past CCWS news bulletins.
+Visit our Resources page to see past CCWS news bulletins.

 If you are involved in cross-sectoral coordination in your community, you may be eligible to join our coordination listserv.
 Visit Join One of Our Listservs for information about eligibility, our user agreement, and how to sign up.